-In this blog KiwiTech aims to provide you insights on what are the new trends followed by startups in the MENA region.
+In this article, KiwiTech aims to provide insights into the new trends followed by startups in the MENA region.

 Any international business cannot address issues relevant to a region with multiple geographical and demographic pain points.
-In such a situation, regional startups enjoy the advantage of knowing the ground level issues with innovative solutions.
+In such a situation, regional startups enjoy the advantage of knowing ground-level problems with innovative solutions.

 Startups are seen as a catalyst for innovation.
 The digitalization of the MENA region owes a lot to these innovative startups that generally have young people with a high level of digital connectivity at their topmost level.

-Innovation as its motive boosts startups’ chances of getting taken over by Incumbent Businesses.
+Innovation as its motive boosts startups’ chances of taking over by incumbent businesses.
 It further strengthens the startup ecosystem in the region by combining monetary resources with new and innovative ideas.
 It provides dual benefits to the investors to fulfill the socio-economic responsibility and tap into new, fresh ideas.

 MENA-based startups are also witnessing international interest, especially those aiming to provide solutions to Pandemic brought problems.
-The sectors benefiting most from the high investment are Fintech, eCommerce and healthcare, with a strong founding team with proven problem-solving capabilities.
+The sectors most benefit from the high investment are Fintech, eCommerce, and healthcare, with a strong founding team and proven problem-solving capabilities.

-The region’s government has put in conscious efforts to provide the right environment and infrastructure for startups in the region to flourish.
+The region’s government has made conscious efforts to provide the right environment and infrastructure for startups in the area to flourish.
 It reduced the cost of setting up a startup; it supported the ability to scale and incentivized access to capital.
-These structural changes in the policy provided guidance, connectivity and funding facilities to the startups in their pre-seed and seed stages.
+These structural changes in the policy provided guidance, connectivity, and funding facilities to the startups in their pre-seed and seed stages.